mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 ### Move stuff into engine

-An engine is basically an Ember.js addon, so there is no restriction of using it as an in-repo addon as well:
+An engine is basically an Ember.js addon.
+Since the engine won't be reused within another application, we decided to go with the in-repo solution for the engine as well:

 ```sh
 ember generate in-repo-addon booking-flow